State of Partner Manager Pay in 2026

 Three caveats worth holding in your head as you read these numbers.

 First, these are base salary midpoints.
 Total comp for partner roles often includes a 30 to 50 percent variable component, plus equity at venture-backed companies.
-The Visa and Red Hat numbers above include OTE in many cases, but most of the dataset is base only.
-A $120K median base for a mid-level partner manager typically maps to $160K to $200K OTE.
+Most of the dataset is base only.
+A $112K median base for a mid-level partner manager typically maps to $160K to $200K OTE.

 Third, this is a snapshot of postings, not a longitudinal study of comp progression.
 We track what companies offer for new hires.
 Internal promotion raises, retention adjustments, and exit packages do not appear here.
 If you have been in the same partner manager seat for three years, your comp may have drifted away from market in either direction.